rc9000/ccs-container/README.md

 # ccs-container
-Cisco Config Search Appliance based on Apache Solr
+Cisco Config Search Appliance (Docker Image) based on Apache Solr

 ## Overview
 ccs-container is a ready-to-use Docker image to index and search the configurations of a Cisco-based enterprise (or home) network.